dotnet/dotnet-docker/eng/readme-templates/About.samples.md

-These images contain sample .NET Core and ASP.NET Core applications.
+These images contain sample .NET and ASP.NET Core applications.